18F/charlie/README.md

 What's that?
 Someone did something awesome and you want everyone to know about it?
 Charlie's got you covered.
 Just say `love @user for the thing` and Charlie will share the love in the `#love` channel for everyone to see.
 Share the love!

-##### March 2020 bot

-Ask `@charlie what day is it?`, and Charlie will let you know what day it is in the Evermarch 2020 reckoning.
-It's... it's been a very long March.

 ##### OPM's DC offices status